-The iPhone lock button is a surprisingly versatile button.
+The iPhone lock button is surprisingly versatile.
 While many owners likely use it to switch their device on and off (and of course lock their device as needed) it can actually do a whole lot more than just those basic functions.

-Unlocking (pun intended) the full potential of the iPhone lock button only takes a matter of seconds.
+Unlocking the full potential of the iPhone lock button only takes a matter of seconds.

 Once you’ve enabled a single setting you can use the button to perform all sorts of tasks.
 These range from activating your smartphone’s zoom function to switching on Voice Control which allows you to navigate your iPhone with just your vocal cords.
 And those are just two of the more than 15 different functions you can map to the lock button.

 This hidden feature is called Accessibility Shortcut and, once switched on, it’s activated by triple clicking your iPhone's lock button.
 It’s just one of the dozens of hidden iPhone features that you really should know about in order to get the most out of your Apple smartphone.